yoyurec/logseq-awesome-styler/README.md

 ![Sticky levels-1](screenshots/sticky-levels.gif)

 ### 🔍 Search panel
-You can edit button text, maybe you want to tranlate it ;)
+You can edit button text, maybe you want to translate it ;)
 * paste this CSS to your `custom.css` file
     * edit in external app!
 Logseq heavy cached
-    * to additionaly update - Refresh (not Re-index) your graph
+    * to additionally update - Refresh (not Re-index) your graph

 ```css
 :root {